Jerry Lynn: World Wrestling All-Stars (2002–2003)

-NWA Total Nonstop Action (2002–2007)
+NWA: Total Nonstop Action (2002–2007)

 In early June 2002 (shortly after release from the WWF), Lynn signed with Total Nonstop Action Wrestling (TNA), taking part in the first ever TNA match as part of a six-man tag match against the Flying Elvises.
 He won the TNA X Division Championship twice, as well as the NWA World Tag Team Championship twice (once with A.J.
 Styles, once with Amazing Red).
 He feuded with A.J.
 Styles and Don Callis, and was an X Division mainstay.

 In the late spring of 2003, he joined the newly formed All World Wrestling League/Big Time Wrestling.
 However, in February 2004 he suffered a severe shoulder injury, tearing the tendon from the bone in his rotator cuff, when Juventud Guerrera botched a Juvi Driver.
-Lynn became a TNA road agent, planning matches and coaching younger talent.
+Lynn however continued competing, playing a key role in Team NWA's feud with Team Canada.
+When the storyline ran its course in late 2004 Lynn stepped away from in ring competition and became a TNA road agent, planning matches and coaching younger talent.

-Lynn made his return to the ring on June 10, 2005 when he faced Justin Credible at Hardcore Homecoming, an ECW reunion show organized by ECW alumnus Shane Douglas.
+Lynn made his return to the ring on June 10, 2005, when he faced Justin Credible at Hardcore Homecoming, an ECW reunion show organized by ECW alumnus Shane Douglas.
 On July 17 at No Surrender, Lynn refereed a match between Sean Waltman and A.J.
 Styles, refusing to allow Waltman to cheat in the course of the match.
 This led to a match between Lynn and Waltman at Sacrifice on August 14, which Lynn won.
 After the match, Waltman initially celebrated with Lynn before attacking his former partner.
 The following week on Impact!, it was announced that Lynn had re-injured his shoulder.
 (This was believed to be an angle designed to fuel the feud between Lynn and Waltman rather than a legitimate aggravation of the existing injury.
 The length of his absence would seem to contradict this; however, the angle was likely dropped when Sean Waltman no-showed Unbreakable a month later, as TNA would not work with Waltman on a regular basis again for over four years).

 In January 2006, he began making on-screen appearances once more as a road agent.
 He came out at Final Resolution to watch a match which was Chris Sabin, Sonjay Dutt and Matt Bentley taking on the team of Alex Shelley, Roderick Strong and Austin Aries.
 Lynn continued to make several other appearances throughout the rest of 2006, and even faced Bobby Roode in a losing effort during TNA's first house show in Detroit.